Opening Range Trading Strategy

 In this article, I will discuss the Opening Range Trading Strategy in detail.
 Please read our previous article, where we discussed VWAP Trading.
 You will understand the following pointers in detail at the end of this article.

 - Different market sentiment is related to the prospects of a specific company.
 There is also sentiment based on the company’s industry group, and there is sentiment regarding the condition of the whole market(corona effect)

 - The force behind any price move is the market’s mood or sentiment.
-Not news or earnings, there are already happening.
+Not news or earnings; they are already happening.
 I mean old.
-In good news prices fall why?
+In good news, prices fall.
+Why?

-How to find out the market sentiment in the chart?
+How do you find out the market sentiment in the chart?